Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Nightbane/Nightmare’s End Arrow.md

 ## Resonant

 With [[Essence]] 3, this gambit can target Derangements.
-This functions as above, except that success temporarily lowers the Derangement’s intensity by one step for the story (suppressing Minor Derangements altogether).
+This functions as above, except that success temporarily lowers the [[Derangement]]’s intensity by one step for the story (suppressing Minor Derangements altogether).